leadesh/baileys-whatsapp/README.md

 - If user has logout from whatsapp app forcefully than server emits "user disconnected" so that user can be logged out of the frontend.
 - Hit the endpoints get request "/api/refreshMessages" to get all messages from backend for the particular signed in user.(Authenticated request).
 - Hit the endpoint post request "/api/logout" to logout user from app.(Authenticated request).
-- Hit the endpoint post request "/api/tag/add" to add a new tag body will be { tag }.(Authenticated request).
+- Hit the endpoint post request "/api/tag/add" to add a new tag body will be { tag: <string> }.(Authenticated request). integrated validation i.e. length of each keyword should not be more than 25 characters and Based on the Package chosen, he can add 10 or 25 keywords.
-- Hit the endpoint post request "/api/tag/del" to delete a tag body will be { tag }.(Authenticated request).
+- Hit the endpoint post request "/api/tag/edit/:id" to edit a tag body will be { tag: <string> }.(Authenticated request).
+- Hit the endpoint get request "/api/tag" to get all the tags related to a user.(Authenticated request). body will be {
+  \_id,
+  value,
+  }
+- Hit the endpoint post request "/api/tag/del/:id" to delete a tag id is the id of the tag.(Authenticated request).
 - Hit the endpoint post request "/api/message/star/:id" here id of message to star a particular message.(Authenticated request).
 - Hit the endpoint get request "/api/message/star" to get all the user messages that are starred .(Authenticated request).
 - Hit the endpoint post request "/api/password" to change the password of the user where the body contains { oldPassword, newPassword }(Authenticated request).